jewel/clearskies/protocol/core.md

 ------------

 This is a draft of the version 1 protocol and is subject to changes as the need arises.
-The final version will replace this document.
+However, it is believed to be feature complete.

-If something in this document is ambiguous, the reference implementation may be illuminating.
+Comments and suggestions are welcome in the form of github issues.

-Comments and suggestions are welcome.
+Analysis of the cryptography is doubly welcome.

 License
 -------

-This protocol documentation is in the public domain.
-Private implementations of this protocol are not constrained by the terms of the GPL v3.
+This license is in the public domain.
+See the file LICENSE in this same directory for licensing information about the protocol.

 Access Levels